unlocked2412/Omni-Automation/README.md

 - Click on the green `Code` button and then `Download ZIP`.
 - Double click the desired **.omnifocusjs** or **.omnioutlinerjs** file.
-- Select (drop-down menu) `OmniFocus/OmniOutliner in iCloud Drive`.
+- Select (drop-down menu) `OmniFocus/OmniOutliner in iCloud Drive` location.

 ## Donations